SamaManavi/SamaManavi/README.md

 ### 👩‍💻 About Me

-- 💻 I love building clean and responsive UIs
+- 💻 I love building clean and responsive UIs that seamlessly integrate with RESTful APIs to deliver dynamic, real-time experiences.
-- 🌱 Currently sharpening my skills in **React**, **REST APIs**
+- 🌱 Currently sharpening my skills in **React**
-- 🎯 Passionate about learning and building real-world projects
 - ⚙️ Also exploring the back-end world with **PHP** & **MySQL** and **MongoDB**

 ---